abbr/NodeSSPI/README.md

       *   403 if max login attempts are reached
       *   401 for all in-progress authentications, including protocols that require multiple round trips or if max login attempts has not been reached.
       *   500 when NodeSSPI encountered exception it cannot handle.
-    *  If option `authoritative` is not set to *true*, then the output is the same as authoritative except NodeSSPI will not block the request, i.e. it will not call `res.end()`.
+    *  If option `authoritative` is not set to *true*, then the output is the same as authoritative except NodeSSPI will not write error message to response body, nor block the request, i.e. it will not call `res.end(err)`.
 This allows the caller and downstream middleware to make decision.

 ## Platforms
 NodeSSPI has been tested working on these Windows platforms: